Why You Shouldn't Count On The Promised $4,000 'Raise' From GOP Tax Plan

 "We don't know the exact magnitude.
 Is it going to be $400 or $500, or is it going to be $4,000 to $9,000?" is how Aparna Mathur, resident scholar in economic studies at AEI, put it.
 She has co-authored papers with CEA Chairman Kevin Hassett about the relationship between corporate taxes and wages.
 She adds, "It does sound pretty high."

-Mathur says the CEA's math was done correctly, but says that there's a problem in believing that math would work perfectly in the real world.
+Mathur says the CEA's math was done correctly but that there is a problem in believing that math would work perfectly in the real world.

 "The way I read it is, yeah, it takes an estimate from the literature, it applies the numbers directly and says it's likely you could get a $4,000 wage increase, but it has to be conditioned on everything else going so smoothly," she says.